Eastern European PPC services

 How DAFE Digital decides fit

 DAFE Digital operates from Cluj-Napoca, Romania.
-Active client work covers Romania, the United Kingdom, the United States, Hong Kong, Switzerland, Germany and Hungary.
+Clients are Romanian and international, and campaigns run globally, from Romania and wider Europe to the UK, North America, the Middle East and Asia.
 The decision to take on an international client rests on three criteria.

 First, budget scale.
 We work with businesses whose advertising spend supports a full practice, not a minimal setup.